-Because many major companies use a coordinated list of static routes that are often updated.
+That is why many major companies use a coordinated list of static routes that are often updated.

 Instead of adding static routes every time on every machine, they use a batch script file that adds all the latest routes at the time of Windows startup.
 This technique keeps the windows routing table stable and organized.

 You can write the batch script with your own hands.
-Because writing script is an easy job to do.
+Because writing a script is an easy job to do.

 But if your network is so small or you are a home user and you want to add just a few static routes to your windows routing table then you can add the –p option to the command to make the route persistent.

-Here’s how you can add a static route to the windows routing table and make that route persistent.route -p ADD 192.168.20.0 MASK 255.255.255.0 192.168.0.3
+Here’s how you can add a persistent route in the Windows routing table and make that static route constant.

 How to Delete a Static Route from the Windows Routing Table

 Once you add a static route to the windows routing table, it can be easily deleted.
-Because in future, maybe you don’t need it and you have to remove it.
+Because in the future, maybe you don’t need it and you have to remove it.

-So, this is the static route, 192.168.20.0, we have just added to the windows routing table, now let’s delete it by entering the following command at the command prompt.route delete 192.168.20.0
+So, this is the static route, 192.168.20.0, we have just added to the windows routing table, now let’s delete it by entering the following command at the command prompt.

 Let’s check with the “route print” command in the command prompt either the route has been deleted or not?